Cercospora melongenae: Pathogenesis

 Cercospora melongenae overwinters in soil or plant debris as conidiophores which then can be dispersed to the plant by rain splash, irrigation water, wind or mechanical transport.
-The innoculum, conidia, enter through the stomata of the leaves where they germinate and produce more conidia on conidiophores.
+The inoculum, conidia, enter through the stomata of the leaves where they germinate and produce more conidia on conidiophores.
 The conidia must have water or moisture in the form of heavy dew in order to germinate and therefore penetrate the leaf via. the stomata or other natural openings or wounds on the plant.
 Fungi in the genus Cercospora produce the plant toxin cercosporin, which causes the leaf spot appearance.
 Cercosporin is a photosensitizing perylenequinone plant toxin that absorbs light energy and converts it into a highly activated state.
 This activated state then reacts with molecular oxygen to form activated oxygen, which in turn reacts with proteins, lipids, and nucleic acids causing damage or cell death.
 The fungal spores are not harmed by the production of this toxin because they produce pyridoxine which neutralizes the reaction.
 While the toxin damages the host cells, conidia is produced and is able to infect the current host or spread to other susceptible hosts in the area.